 If paying off your mortgage sounds interesting to you, here are 10 compelling reasons to consider it.

 1. Decreased Annual Living Expenses

-According to the US Department of Labor in 2016, the largest expense in the typical American family’s household budget is their mortgage or rent.
+According to the US Department of Labor in 2018, the largest expense in the typical American family’s household budget is their mortgage or rent.
 Imagine that being completely wiped from your annual expenses.
 What a weight off your shoulders!